This second part in gaming with the next generation goes over playing Kings of War with my son and the things I do to keep him interested in the game.

 Greetings Wargamers and Hobbyists, and welcome back to 1940.
-This time, we’re in Greece, and it isn’t for a holiday… A number of months ago, I decided I wanted to do several things in Bolt Action, over and above collecting the German 9th SS and British 1st Airborne Division I… Read More »It’s all Greek to Me!
+This time, we’re in Greece, and it isn’t for a holiday… A number of months ago, I decided I wanted to do several things in Bolt Action, over and above collecting… Read More »It’s all Greek to Me!
 Collecting Greeks in Bolt Action

 I wanted to talk about Frostgrave and the great elements of the game.
 Also, I’m showing my three warbands that I’ve created for the game.

 Here’s my review of the new plastic British Airborne kit from Warlord Games.
 I wanted some Polish Paratroopers to join the British Paratrooper force I have.

 Sky Relics is preparing for their launch on Kickstarter, and I was able to get an interview with Derek Heath about the game and its future.

 The Placids is a guide I wrote a few years ago as an overview for a campaign to Necromunda.
 I’m hoping for a revival at my gaming club.

 I like to keep a record of all of my games.
 So, I wanted to talk about the reasons why I keep those records, and how they help me as a gamer.

 I want to share some insights and lessons I’ve learned with trying to get children involved in miniature gaming.
 You have to approach things a little differently with kids to keep their interest and engage them.
 I hope you find this useful.